PessOak/next_bechdel-Jupyter-/README.md

 In addition to results of the Bechdel test, this dataset includes the results of similar representation tests developed by members of the movie industry and evaluated by fivethirtyeight.com.

-PS.:The CSV file used for the project is in this repository
+Note: The CSV file used for the project is in this repository